-This hike is more worthwhile.
+This hike is more worthwhile than Mouse’s Tank.
 Only 1 mile round trip, this hike ends with a climb up onto a large hill for a panoramic view over the Valley of Fire.

-Pink Canyon, also called Pastel Canyon, is a spot that many people don’t seem to know about.
-It’s an unmarked spot to visit but it’s one of the prettiest places we saw in the Valley of Fire.
+Pink Canyon, also called Pastel Canyon, is one of the prettiest places we saw in the Valley of Fire.
 Parking is limited to only one or two cars (GPS coordinates: 36°28’47” N 114°31’36” W).
 From the parking spot, head east into the canyon.